stride3d/stride/docs/technical/asset-introspection.md

 ## Quantum

-In Xenko, we use an introspection framework called *Quantum*.
+In Stride, we use an introspection framework called *Quantum*.

 ### Type descriptors

-The first layer used to introspect object is in `Xenko.Core.Reflection`.
+The first layer used to introspect object is in `Stride.Core.Reflection`.
 This assembly contains type descriptors, which are basically objects abstracting the reflection infrastructure.
 It is currently using .NET reflection (`System.Reflection`) but could later be implemented in a more efficient way (using `Expression`, or IL code).

 The `TypeDescriptorFactory` allows to retrieve introspection information on any type. `ObjectDescriptor`s contains descriptor for members which allow to access them.
 Collections, dictionaries and arrays are also handled (NOTE: arrays are not fully supported in Quantum itself).